LucaJiang/PyTorch_ImageClassifiction_Techniques/doc/jiangwx_script.md

 Second, it's easier to customize the training process with Trainer and Callbacks modules.
 You can just add the techniques you want.
 This allows us to focus on the scientific details.

-Besides, Lightning includes features such as multi-GPU training and distributed training if we need to use a larger dataset or more complex model.
+Besides, Lightning includes features such as multi-GPU training and distributed training if we want to use a larger dataset or more complex model.

-Therefore, we try to use lightning to finish this part of project.
+Therefore, we try to use lightning.

-## Datasets and models
+## Datasets and models (opt)
 We use the CIFAR-10 dataset and ResNet18 or 34 model.
 NLL loss, which is the same as CrossEntropyLoss in this case.
 The optimizer is SGD, also we tried a commonly used Adam.

 ## Transforms: Data Augmentation